- What is Deeming?

 The deeming rules create incentives for investors to earn more income from their savings.
 If pensioners and allowees respond to the deeming rules by investing to get higher returns, their total income will increase.
 The introduction and application of the deeming system has led to an increase in the total income of the pensioner population.

-Single pensioners whose only source of income is from financial investments can have up to $135,855 in financial investments ($238,200 for pensioner couples) and still receive the full pension under the income test.
-This is because of the income test free area.
-The pension income test benefits all pensioners.
+Single pensioners whose only source of income is from financial investments can have up to $157,569 in financial investments ($278,492 for pensioner couples) and still receive the full pension under the income test.
+This is because of the income test free area, which benefits pensioners.
 The income test is designed to encourage people to supplement their income support payment with private income.

 [ top ]